kubernetes/community/contributors/devel/owners.md

     - Any blocking labels are missing (eg: there is no `do-not-merge/hold`, `needs-rebase`)
   - And if any of the following are true:
     - there are no presubmit prow jobs configured for this repo
-    - there are presubmit prow jobs copnfigured for this repo, and they all pass after automatically being re-run one last time
+    - there are presubmit prow jobs configured for this repo, and they all pass after automatically being re-run one last time
   - Then the PR will automatically be merged